seismic-shift/wonky_tops/README.md

 The WonkyTops Team consisted of Floris Strijbos, Marina Ten & Tom Wade

 ## Getting Started
-We reccommend using Anaconda install of Python.
-Please contact one of the WonkyTops team or your closest Pythonista to help install this
+We recommend using Anaconda install of Python.
+Please contact one of the WonkyTops team or your closest Pythonista to help install this. <br>
 A Conda environment containing the following libraries is required:

--Numpy
+- Numpy
--Pandas
+- Pandas
--SciPy
+- SciPy<br>

 The project is currently in the form of a Jupyter notebook (also required)